na-na-hi/renget/archive/lorebook-guide.md

 > **Cole Thereven**: Director of the Department of Anomalous Communications and Relations, researcher at Site-63.
 Involved in some ethically questionable research projects.
 Far more important to the Foundation than he initially seems.

-The average length is about 15-70 tokens per entry; but the hard limit is 100 tokens, consider condensing your information, or else there's too much info and it's not as effective.
 There is some setup, but it's pretty simple:
 1. Create a new **Category** -\> Switch to **Subcontext tab**-\> Enable **Create Subcontext**
 2. Put `----\nCharacters:\n` into **Prefix** field & Set **Insertion Order** to `500`.